Welcome to the NHS Student Bursaries Website

 If you are thinking of taking up (or are already enrolled on) a qualifying training course, you’ll find information on this site about who can apply for an NHS bursary and how to apply.

-Detailed guidance on all aspects of NHS bursary support can be found in the booklet Financial Help for Healthcare Students.
-This booklet is updated annually from information released by the Department of Health.
+Detailed guidance on all aspects of NHS bursary support can be found in the relevant Financial Help for Healthcare Students booklet.
+The booklet is updated annually from information released by the Department of Health.
 It contains useful information for all existing and prospective NHS students.

-Our end of year report for the financial year 2012/13 and end of year report for the academic year 2012/13 are now available to read.
+Our end of year report for the financial year 2012/13 and end of year report for the academic year 2012/13 are available for you to read.